xc-jp/blog-posts/_posts/2019-10-07-Nixops-Intro.md

 title: Nix and NixOps at Cross Compass
 date: 2019.10.07
 author: Robert Prije
-tags: [ruby on rails, nix, NixOps]
+tags: "ruby on rails" nix NixOps
 excerpt: History of how Cross Compass engineers used Nix and NixOps
 ---